ssk-d/fireflutter/README.md

 ## Code of Location

 - To use location, create an instance of `UserLocation` class by injecting fireflutter in it.
+  - When `UserLocation` has been instantiated, it will check the Location permission and listens the location, then update it on Firestore.

 ```dart
 import 'package:fireflutter/fireflutter.dart';